 When these factors are present in conjunction with one another, the risk of developing these conditions skyrockets

-Treatments vary based upon on the severity of your sciatica or cervical stenosis:
+Treatments vary based on the severity of your sciatica or cervical stenosis:

 - Short-term pain management: Over-the-counter pain relievers like aspirin or ibuprofen can help, or in more severe cases prescription muscle relaxers or anti-inflammatories might be necessary.
 These are often used alongside hot and cold packs and a few days of limited bed rest.

-In severe cases surgery can be necessary to remove whatever is irritating the nerve.
+- Surgery: In severe cases, surgery can be necessary to remove whatever is irritating the nerve.
 This is only needed in about 5-10% of cases.

 Your best bet when it comes to treating sciatica or cervical stenosis is to prevent them from developing in the first place.
-In the event that you are already coping with either condition, there are a number of things you can do to prevent it from getting worse.
+Of course, in the event that you are already coping with either condition, this advice doesn't help.
+Fortunately, there are a number of things you can do to prevent it from getting worse - and one of these is neck training.

-Developing a strong and flexible neck can be a powerful means of preventing or treating these and other spine related issues known for causing neck and back pain.
+Developing a strong, flexible, and thick neck can be a powerful means of preventing or treating these and other spine-related issues known for causing neck and back pain.
 That means exercising your neck regularly thereby increasing neck and back strength, improving your posture, and increasing your mobility—all of which translates into a decreased likelihood of injury and reduced instances of cervical stenosis or sciatica.

 - Flexion: This involves using your neck to move your head forward, chin to chest.